noobquire/oscontrol/README.md

-Simple TF2 RCON tool written with Source engine scripting language for Winter 2017 72hr Jam PLEASE READ CAREFULLY BEFORE USING THIS MENU!
+Simple TF2 RCON tool written with Source engine console language for Winter 2017 72hr Jam<br>
+PLEASE READ CAREFULLY BEFORE USING THIS MENU!

 OSControl is an RCON server administration tool that works in-game.